 How to Check Bottleneck | A Comprehensive Guide

-How to check bottleneck
+How to Check Bottleneck

 When it comes to optimizing your PC’s performance, bottlenecks are one of the most important factors to understand and address.
 You’ve likely heard the term “bottleneck” thrown around, but what does it mean, and how can you check if your system is bottlenecked?
 This article will guide you through identifying and fixing system bottlenecks, ensuring your computer runs as efficiently as possible.